-1 1.
-INTRODUCTION
+1. INTRODUCTION

-2 1.1.
-Purpose
+1.1 Purpose

-- 3 This document provides guidance and clarity in assisting clinical laboratories - 4 on understanding the regulatory requirements applicable to Laboratory - 5 Developed Tests (LDTs) under the Health Products Act 2007 (HPA) and Health - 6 Products (Medical Devices) Regulations 2010 (HP (MD) Regulations).
+This document provides guidance and clarity in assisting clinical laboratories on understanding the regulatory requirements applicable to Laboratory Developed Tests (LDTs) under the Health Products Act 2007 (HPA) and Health Products (Medical Devices) Regulations 2010 (HP (MD) Regulations).

-1.2.
-Background
+1.2 Background

-- 9 LDTs are in vitro diagnostic tests (IVDs) developed in-house within the Ministry - 10 of Health (MOH) licensed clinical laboratories for clinical diagnostic use solely - 11 within their laboratories.
-While commercial IVDs have been subject to - 12 regulatory controls under the HPA, LDTs have not been regulated by HSA. - 13 Regulating LDTs under the HPA is necessary to ensure that these diagnostic - 14 tests (i.e. products) meet the essential standards of manufacturing quality and - 15 efficacy and provide accurate results for patients.
+LDTs are in vitro diagnostic tests (IVDs) developed in-house within the Ministry of Health (MOH) licensed clinical laboratory for clinical diagnostic use solely within their laboratory.
+While commercial IVDs have been subject to regulatory controls under the HPA, LDTs have not been regulated by HSA.
+Regulating LDTs under the HPA is necessary to ensure that these diagnostic tests (i.e. products) meet the essential standards of manufacturing quality and efficacy and provide accurate results for patients.

-- 17 The regulatory approach for LDTs is titrated based on the current regulatory - 18 requirements applicable to commercial IVDs taking into consideration the - 19 existing regulatory requirements that are applicable to clinical laboratories - 20 under the Healthcare Services Act (HCSA).
+The regulatory approach for LDTs locally is titrated based on the current regulatory requirements applicable to commercial IVDs taking into consideration the existing regulatory requirements that are applicable to clinical laboratories under the Healthcare Services Act (HCSA).

-- 22 Clinical laboratories are currently regulated and licensed by MOH under the - 23 HCSA.
-Under the HCSA, the licensees and management of clinical laboratories - 24 are required to comply with specific standards and requirements as prescribed - 25 under the Healthcare Services (General) Regulations 2021 and Healthcare - 26 Services (Clinical Laboratory Service and Radiological Service) Regulations - 27 2021 and its Licence Conditions.
-These include specific requirements related - 28 to the provision of clinical testing service comprising licensing, governance, - 29 personnel, facilities and equipment, clinical service provision and laboratory - 30 specific safety and quality procedures.
-In relation to LDTs, licensed clinical - 31 laboratories are required to submit an annual notification of the list of LDTs - 32 manufactured, implemented and/or used in its laboratories.
+Clinical laboratories are currently regulated and licensed by MOH under the HCSA.
+Under the HCSA, the licensees and management of clinical laboratories are required to comply with specific standards and requirements as prescribed under the Healthcare Services (General) Regulations 2021 and Healthcare Services (Clinical Laboratory Service and Radiological Service) Regulations 2021 and its Licence Conditions.
+These include specific requirements related to the provision of clinical testing service comprising licensing, governance, personnel, facilities and equipment, clinical service provision and laboratory specific safety and quality procedures.
+In relation to LDTs, licensed clinical laboratories are required to submit an annual notification of the list of LDTs manufactured, implemented and/or used in its laboratory.
 These requirements will remain applicable to all local clinical laboratories and to the testing services offered therein.
 However, clinical laboratories that develop and use LDTs within their facilities will also be subject to certain product specific requirements under the HPA that will focus on ensuring the manufacturing quality, safety and continued efficacy of the LDTs on an on-going basis.

-1.3.
-Scope
+1.3 Scope

-8 LDTs are in vitro diagnostics (IVD) that fall within the scope of the definition of medical devices stipulated under the first schedule of the HPA.
+LDTs are in vitro diagnostics (IVD) that fall within the scope of the definition of medical devices stipulated under the first schedule of the HPA.

-- 11 This guideline is applicable to all LDTs (i.e. products including test reagents, 12 and kits) developed within a licensed clinical laboratory solely for use within the - 13 same laboratory.
-This does not include test reagents and kits developed within - 14 a licensed clinical laboratory and distributed outside of the laboratory where it - was developed as these will be regulated as commercial IVD products by HSA.
+This guideline is applicable to all LDTs (i.e. products including test reagents, and kits) developed within a licensed clinical laboratory solely for use within the same laboratory.
+This does not include test reagents and kits developed within a licensed clinical laboratory and distributed outside of the laboratory where it was developed as these will be regulated as commercial IVD products by HSA.

-1.4.
-Definitions
+1.4 Definitions

-- Definitions in this section are meant to aid in understanding of the contents in - 19 this document and should not be used in any legal context.
-These definitions - 20 are provided in layman terms.
+Definitions in this section are meant to aid in understanding of the contents in this document and should not be used in any legal context.
+These definitions are provided in layman terms.

-- 22 ADVERSE EFFECT (as set out in the HPA): means any debilitating, harmful, - 23 toxic or detrimental effect that the medical device has been found to have or to - 24 be likely to have on the body or health of humans when such a medical device - 25 is used by or administered to humans.
+ADVERSE EFFECT (as set out in the HPA): means any debilitating, harmful, toxic or detrimental effect that the medical device has been found to have or to be likely to have on the body or health of humans when such a medical device is used by or administered to humans.

-- 27 ADVERSE EVENT (AE): any event or other occurrence, that reveals any defect 28 in any medical device or that concerns any adverse effect arising from the use - 29 thereof.
+ADVERSE EVENT (AE): any event or other occurrence, that reveals any defect in any medical device or that concerns any adverse effect arising from the use thereof.

-- 31 FIELD SAFETY CORRECTIVE ACTION (FSCA) (as set out in the HP (MD) - 32 Regulations): any action taken to reduce a risk of death or serious deterioration - in the state of health associated with the use of a medical device, including
+FIELD SAFETY CORRECTIVE ACTION (FSCA) (as set out in the HP (MD) Regulations): any action taken to reduce a risk of death or serious deterioration in the state of health associated with the use of a medical device, including c) any action regarding the use of the medical device that is taken in accordance with the advice of its product owner;